Kaiserin-Augusta-Gymnasium

-The Kaiserin Augusta Gymnasium Berlin was a German school based in Charlottenburg, a locality of Berlin.
+The Kaiserin-Augusta-Gymnasium was a German school based in Charlottenburg, a locality of Berlin.
 It started in 1818 as a private school, founded by Ludwig Cauer.
 In 1869, it expanded and became a gymnasium.
 In 1876 it was named after Empress Augusta, wife of William I. After World War II it merged with the Mommsen-Gymnasium.
 A new building was erected in 1956 and a new name was given, Erich-Hoepner-Gymnasium after Erich Hoepner.
 Since 2008, the name of the school is Heinz-Berggruen-Gymnasium after Heinz Berggruen.